melissakendall/melissakendall.github.io/_drafts/agent-story.md

 botm: "/59548869-_sy475_.jpg"
 ---

 This is the story of how I got my literary agent for my adult historical romance novel, Companion to the Count.
-Next month I'll share the query letter and Twitter pitches for CTTC.
+Next month I'll share the query letter, Twitter pitches, and querying stats for CTTC.

 ### The beginning